 Chiang Mai: City of Temples

-There are over 300 temples in Chiang Mai.
-The city was established in the late 13th century as the capital of the Lanna Kingdom.
-But there are temples that existed long before the founding of this culturally rich city.
+Chiang Mai was established in the late 13th century as the capital of the Lanna Kingdom.
+Some of the temples in Chiang Mai are older than the city.

 With so many temples it’s understandable for some visitors to become “templed out.”
 But if you take the time to notice the nuances of each, you will be rewarded with a culturally immersive understanding of the strong influence buddhism has on the people of Chiang Mai.